 The noise levels are monitored on a regular basis by conducting measurements at a large number of locations around the Refinery.
-The positions where measurements are recorded are shown on the following Map.
+The positions where measurements are recorded are shown on the following Map:

-Indicative measurements for 2010 are presented in the following table:
+Indicative measurements for 2011 are presented in the following table:

-Locations Average Measurements January 2010 (dBA) Average Measurements June 2010 (dBA) Average Measurements October 2010 (dBA) Threshold Limits (dBA) Perimeter of the refinery 56.3 54.7 52.0 65.0 South perimeter of the refinery 53.3 52.7 52.0 55.0
+Average Measurements January 2011 Average Measurements June 2011 Average Measurements October 2011 Threshold Limits Locations (dBA) (dBA) (dBA) (dBA) Perimeter of the refinery- 53.6 55.3 56.6 65.0 South perimeter (points 1 to 15) 52.7 53.4 53.1 55.0

-4. Objectives
+4. OBJECTIVES